BannannaGaming/Morty_Bot/README.md

  * `!define ping (network)` and possibly others cause `Something went wrong` message instead of `cannot be found`
   - `Debug info: Attempt to decode JSON with unexpected mimetype`

 ---

-## Notes

-Morty-Bot may eventually become seperate from mee6

----